Ecommerce is growing year on year but Starting an Ecommerce Business can seem quite daunting!

 You probably have a good idea of what you want to sell but when starting out, but it is always better to think bigger than just the product and think about the niche you want your business to be in.
 There are many benefits to being a niche focused ecommerce business, including:

 - It is easier to rank in search engines

 - Reaching your target audience is much easier

 - You can plan on how you will grow your business by expanding within your chosen niche

-Even the world’s biggest retailer started out within a niche as a book seller and when the business grew, they were able to expand into new areas.
+Even Amazon, the world’s largest ecommerce business started out within a niche as a book seller and when the business grew, they were able to expand into new areas.

 Don’t Chase the Money